eclipse-sumo/sumo/docs/web/docs/Routing_Algorithms.md

   (one metric per vehicle type and weight period, built lazily on first use) and **--restriction-params** (the restricted edges are masked to infinite weight per affected vehicle type).
+- In **marouter**, one metric is customized for the default vehicle type and re-customized whenever an assignment iteration has updated the travel times, so every iteration routes on the same travel times a *dijkstra* run would use (*CH* rebuilds its whole hierarchy at that point instead).
+As with *CH*, the metric does not see the k shortest path penalties of **--paths**, so a warning is issued for **--paths** greater than 1.

 !!! caution
     CCH support differs meaningfully between sumo and duarouter; see the